Low rates, warming housing market - is it deja vu for Bank of Canada's Stephen Poloz?

 "I'm sure that he didn't want to end his term on this note...
 But the virus is not waiting for anybody."

-(Reporting by Fergal Smith in Toronto and Kelsey Johnson in Ottawa; Editing by Andrea Ricci)
+(Reporting by Fergal Smith in Toronto and Kelsey Johnson in Ottawa; Editing by Andrea Ricci and David Gregorio)

 ((Kelsey.Johnson@thomsonreuters.com; +16132356745;))